 She took his hand gratefully as they walked along the beach, enjoying the warmth and the comfort of his firm grip.

 They walked slowly to the cafe and he pulled out a chair for her.
-For awhile she would try to forget, to pretend she was just a young woman flirting with an attractive man.
+For a while she would try to forget, to pretend she was just a young woman flirting with an attractive man.

 Soon they were engrossed in lively conversation.They both liked the same music, Handel and Grieg, Tchaikovsky and Beethoven.
 He had read all the classics, the same books that she liked.
 He wanted to see an art exhibition in the town that afternoon.
 Perhaps they could go together.
 It was a new experience to share the same tastes with someone.
 Her husband was so different.
 He never had time for reading and sitting around listening to music.
-She often liked to tell people that once she had thought that opposites attract but now she felt that it was different enough to be man and woman.
+She used to believe that opposites attract but now she felt that it was different enough to just be man and woman.
 Now she thought maybe it was better to have common interests and enjoy doing the same things.
 He told her that his name was Geoff and his mother was with him for a short holiday but he was thinking of sending her home early.
 She should have felt alarm bells then, that maybe she was leading him on, but the sun was warming her face and all her anxieties were fading into the background.
 She felt feminine and flirty, it was a wonderful feeling.
 This kind male attention was making her feel alive again.
 They carried on laughing and chatting until she felt, rather than saw, her husband's presence.
 A lone figure leaning on the rail of the promenade above the beach.
-He was looking at her.She felt her heart leap.
+He was looking straight at her.She felt her heart leap.
 There was a silence as her companion took in the scene.

 That evening over dinner at the small hotel where she had been staying, her husband presented her with a small box.
 It was a wedding ring to replace the old metal one that he had bought during the war when everyone had given their gold wedding rings to help the war effort.